LINDA WERTHEIMER, Host:

-Mr. MOHAMMAD AL-AWFI: (Through translator) They put you in shorts in an area with extremely cold air conditioning for months, until you're requested to see the interrogators and tell them things.
+MOHAMMAD AL: (Through translator) They put you in shorts in an area with extremely cold air conditioning for months, until you're requested to see the interrogators and tell them things.

-Dr. TURKI AL-OTAYAN (Psychologist): He hates Americans so much about what they have done to him.
+TURKI AL: He hates Americans so much about what they have done to him.
 He said, they destroyed me.
 They affect on me(ph).
 They killed my brothers.
 These kind of things.

 MCEVERS: But instead, officials said...

 OTAYAN: We can help you.
 He's our son.
 Yes, he has done a mistake.
 We do not hate him personally.
 We hate his behavior.
 They're shocked.
 After what he has done, you are saying this?
 And we said, yes.
 Then they ease up.
 They said, we will ask for your cooperation, if you - for his own protection, for your own protection.
 Try to help us.

 MCEVERS: Christopher Boucek of the Carnegie Endowment for International Peace says it wasn't the classes that brought Awfi back into the fold, but the government's contacts with his family.

 CHRISTOPHER BOUCEK: Unidentified Man: (Foreign language spoken)